Cervical fracture: Treatment

 Complete immobilization of the head and neck should be done as early as possible and before moving the patient.
 Immobilization should remain in place until movement of the head and neck is proven safe.
 In the presence of severe head trauma, cervical fracture must be presumed until ruled out.
 Immobilization is imperative to minimize or prevent further spinal cord injury.
 The only exceptions are when there is imminent danger from an external cause, such as becoming trapped in a burning building.

-Non-steroidal anti-inflammatory drugs, such as Aspirin or Ibuprofen, are contraindicated because they interfere with bone healing.
+Non-steroidal anti-inflammatory drugs, such as aspirin or ibuprofen, are contraindicated because they interfere with bone healing.
 Paracetamol is a better option.
 Patients with cervical fractures will likely be prescribed medication for pain control.

 In the long term, physical therapy will be given to build strength in the muscles of the neck to increase stability and better protect the cervical spine.

 Collars, traction and surgery can be used to immobilize and stabilize the neck after a cervical fracture.

 Cervical collar

 Minor fractures can be immobilized with a cervical collar without need for traction or surgery.
 A soft collar is fairly flexible and is the least limiting but can carry a high risk of further neck damage in patients with osteoporosis.
 It can be used for minor injuries or after healing has allowed the neck to become more stable.

-A range of manufactured rigid collars are also used, usually comprising a firm plastic bi-valved shell secured with Velcro straps and removable padded liners.
-The most frequently prescribed are the Aspen, Malibu, Miami J, and Philadelphia collars.
-All these can be used with additional chest and head extension pieces to increase stability.
+A range of manufactured rigid collars are also used, usually comprising a firm plastic bi-valved shell secured with hook-and-loop fasteners and removable padded liners.
+Cervical collars can be used with additional chest and head extension pieces to increase stability.